-- a) horses must be at least 7 years, based on their natural birthday to be eligible to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years, based on their natural birthday, to enter Grand Prix - b) an imported horse/pony must be graded by the SDA, and owners of the horse/pony registered with a foreign National Federation must: - provide the SDA with written evidence of overseas performances.
+- a) horses must be at least 7 years of age to be eligible to enter FEI Small Tour Tests (excluding FEI Pony Tests), and 8 years, to enter Medium and Big Tour Tests.
+Refer to 4.8.3.4(c) for calculation of age based on hemisphere of birth and 4.8.3.5 for details of specific FEI tests. - b) an imported horse/pony must be graded by the SDA, and owners of the horse/pony registered with a foreign National Federation must: - provide the SDA with written evidence of overseas performances.
 If the horse/pony does not have any performances and is to be competed at FEI level, the requirement as set out in rule 4.8.3.2 must be completed.
 Refer also to rule 4.8.3.5